ggeorgovassilis/fauxjsp/README.md

 Features to come in the near future:

-* jsp:include, jsp:attribute, jsp:var
+* jsp:include, jsp:attribute, jsp:var, import
-* fmt
+* fmt, fn
 * spring mvc taglibs

-Science fiction (things I have a rough idea how to implement but need to work out yet):
+Science fiction (things I have a rough idea how to implement but need to work out yet and may never come):

 * wrapper for using any third-party taglib
 * jsp debugger
 * scriptlets

+## License

+Fauxjsp is available under the [GPL](http://www.gnu.org/copyleft/gpl.html).
+Since fauxjsp is a development tool, you normally wouldn't deploy it with your application binaries into production, so the "non-commerical" aspect of the GPL doesn't affect your application.